fredfort/angular_bootstrap/README.md

 * split the app into modules
 * Use Bootstrap-UI
 * Load properly bootsrap SASS (in order to easily override bootstrap variables)
+* Use wiredep to dynamically load bower dependencies (app & test)

 TODO
 -------